strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

 * 2 out of the 3 listeners have fixed roles in terms of encryption, so when you want to use for example encrypted listeners only, you have effectively only 2 available listeners.
 * The `plain` and `tls` listeners do not offer some additional configuration options such as overriding advertised hosts etc.
 * Only one listener can be used for outside of the Kubernetes cluster.
-* Since Kafka listeners can have each only single authentication mechanism, possibilities for offering different authentication to different clients are limited.
+* Since each Kafka listener can have only a single authentication mechanism, possibilities for offering different authentication to different clients are limited.
 * Port numbers are assigned and are not configurable.

-Some of the use cases raised by out users in the past are listed here:
+Some of the use cases raised by our users in the past are listed here:

 ### Multiple external listeners